 To be considered for admission to the Childhood education major (CED), students must have an 85% High School average or a cumulative GPA of 3.0, as well as submitted ACT or SAT scores as part of the application process

 For students currently enrolled at Buffalo State, an acceptable application to the department includes evidence that the above requirements have been met.
-A description of relevant experiences and a writing sample regarding the applicant’s experiences that have helped solidify plans to pursue teaching is required.
 Applications to CED are available in Bacon 302.
 Acceptance into the department enables students to proceed through the curricular courses of their selected major.